amany9000/extract-rag/README.md

 docker run -p 6333:6333 -p 6334:6334 -v $(pwd)/qdrant_storage:/qdrant/storage:z qdrant/qdrant
 ```
 Qdrant is a fast vectordb.
 It has an extensive support for metadata filtering.
-To start a Docker container for Qdrant run:

 3. Install Dependencies: